JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/productions/2025/2025-Desperate-Measures.md

   - Comedy
   - Western
 description: "Get ready for *Desperate Measures*, a rollicking Wild West musical inspired by Shakespeare's 'Measure for Measure.'"
----
-Set in the late 1800s, this musical spins a tale of Johnny Blood, a charming outlaw whose life is on the line.
-When a lawman offers him a chance for freedom in exchange for his sister's hand in marriage to the governor, a series of wild mishaps and moral dilemmas ensue.
-Featuring a lively score, sharp wit, and plenty of humor, *Desperate Measures* cleverly blends classical themes with a frontier setting, resulting in a foot-stomping, feel-good musical romp.

-### Musical numbers
-{{< columns >}}
+musical_numbers: |
+  {{col-begin}}
-#### Act I
+  ;Act I
   - "The Ballad of Johnny Blood" — All
   - "The Ballad of Johnny Blood (Reprise)" — Johnny
   - "That's Just How It Is" — Sheriff
   - "Some Day They Will Thank Me" — Governor
   - "Look in Your Heart" — Susanna
   - "It's Good to Be Alive" — Johnny
   - "It Doesn't Hurt to Try" — Sheriff, Johnny, Susanna, Priest
   - "It's Getting Hot in Here" — Bella
   - "The Way That You Feel" — Susanna, Sheriff, Bella
   - "Stop There" — Sheriff
   - "In the Dark" — All
   -   "Song Title" - Character, Ensemble
-<--->
+  {{col-break}}
-#### Act II
+  ;Act II
   - "What a Night!" — Governor
   - "About Last Night" — Governor and Susanna
   - "Stop There (Reprise)" — Sheriff
   - "Just for You" — Bella and Johnny
   - "Just For You (Reprise)" — Bella and Johnny
   - "What is This Feeling?" — Susanna
   - "Life Takes You by Surprise" — All
   - "It's Good to Be Alive" (Reprise) — Johnny
   - "It's a Beautiful Day" — Susanna and Bella
   - "Finale" — All
-{{< /columns >}}
+  {{col-end}}
+---
+Set in the late 1800s, this musical spins a tale of Johnny Blood, a charming outlaw whose life is on the line.
+When a lawman offers him a chance for freedom in exchange for his sister's hand in marriage to the governor, a series of wild mishaps and moral dilemmas ensue.
+Featuring a lively score, sharp wit, and plenty of humor, *Desperate Measures* cleverly blends classical themes with a frontier setting, resulting in a foot-stomping, feel-good musical romp.